-The basic properties of \th-forking and superrosy theories were investigated in \cite{On1}.
-It was shown in that paper that in $\mathcal{O}$-minimal theories the notion of \th-independence coincides with the usual notion of independence, and the $\uth$-rank corresponds to the $\mathcal{O}$-minimal dimension on definable sets.\\

-The class of rosy theories is the class of theories for which \th-forking has a nice behavior (for instance, a theory is rosy if and only if the \th-independence satisfies symmetry).
-Also, according to Definition \ref{superrosy} we might say that a theory is superrosy of $\uth$-rank $n$ if $n$ is the length of the maximal \th-dividing chain for $1$-types in $M$.\\

 In all supersimple theories, U-rank and $\uth$-rank coincide.
-On the other hand, it is known that in the presence of a definable order, forking is very different from \th-forking.
-For example, in the theory $Th(\Q,<)$ we have that the formula $\varphi(x):=a<x<b$ divides over the empty set (despite the fact that the the $\mathcal{O}$-minimal dimension of $\varphi(M)$ is $1$), but it does not \th-fork over the empty set.
+On the other hand, it is known that in the presence of a definable order forking is very different from \th-forking.
+For example, in the theory $\operatorname{Th}(\Q,<)$ we have that the formula $\varphi(x):=a<x<b$ divides over the empty set (despite the fact that the o-minimal dimension of $\varphi(M)$ is $1$), but it does not \th-fork over the empty set.
 This behavior generalizes to all o-minimal theories, where \th-independence coincides with the usual notion of independence, and $\uth$-rank corresponds to the o-minimal dimension on definable sets. (cf. \cite[Section 5.2]{On1})